ahlashkari/AuthAttLyzer/README.md

 For citation in your works and also understanding AuthAttLyzer completely, you can find below published paper:
 - Abhishek Chopra, Nikhill Vombatkere and Arash Habibi Lashkari, "AuthAttLyzer: A Robust defensive distillation-based Authorship Attribution framework", The 12th International Conference on Communication and Network Security (ICCNS22), Beijing, China, 2022

-## AuthAttLyzer-V2
-This sub-project extracted all language-independent features including Code-based and Text-based from the source code.

-### References and Citation for AuthAttLyzer-V2
-For citation in your works and also understanding AuthAttLyzer completely, you can find below published paper: